kaidez/kaidez.github.io/_posts/2017-11-01-state-of-javascript.md

 og-image: state-of-javascript.jpg
 thumb-image: state-of-javascript-thumb.jpg
 ---
-The React/Redux combination has demonstrated the value of well-implemented application state management within JavaScript.
-Despite this, lots of developers complain about it.
+The React/Redux combination has demonstrated the value of well-implemented application state management within JavaScript application development.
+Despite this, many developers complain about it.

 I'd like to think the breakdown of developers that do and don't complain about React/Redux is 50/50, and that some of the complaints are valid.
-Nevertheless, JS state management was bound to happen, especially when reviewing the key moments of JavaScript's evolution.
+Nevertheless, a paradigm for JS state management was bound to show up, especially when reviewing key moments of JavaScript's evolution.

 <h3>In The Beginning...</h3>
-This is the first JavaScript book I ever brought:
+This is the first JavaScript book I ever bought:

 <img src="/img/js-book.jpg" class="post__image" />